mike-coombes-332/Python-ADB-Message-Sending-Demo/README.md

 # Python-ADB-Message-Sending-Demo

 Anyone controlling a device via ADB, can use python to send the messages and collect the result.
-In this example I show how to request 2 items from the device.
+In this example I show how to request 2 items from the device, using ADB via USB.

 uptime